sysunite/coffeescript-style-guide/CONTRIBUTING.md

 - Include rationale for changes if the contents of the change do not make it obvious.
 Lengthy considerations should be part of the PR description, not the styleguide.
-- The length an approved PR remains open depends on how 'controverial' the change is so everyone can get their opinion in.
+- The length an approved PR remains open depends on how 'controversial' the change is so everyone can get their opinion in.

 Follow the [GNU Kind Communication Guidelines](https://www.gnu.org/philosophy/kind-communication.html)